bryantbrock/stock_symbols/README.md

 All contributions welcome!

 ## Documentation
 There is only one function available, `get_symbols`.
-If you see the code, it is less than 100 lines long, and is simply coopying a network request made the nasdaq api.
+If you see the code, it is less than 100 lines long, and is simply copying a network request made to the nasdaq api.

 `getSymbol(**args)`: accepts a number of optional arguments and returns a Python list of dictionaries.
 No arguments are required.